seung-lab/cloud-volume/README.md

 * layer_cloudpath (str, r) - The cloud path to the data layer e.g. gs://bucket/dataset/image
 * info_cloudpath (str, r) - Generate the cloud path to this data layer's info file.
 * scales (dict, r) - Shortcut to the 'scales' property of the info object
-* scale (dict, r) - Shortcut to the working scale of the current mip level
+* scale (dict, r)† - Shortcut to the working scale of the current mip level
-* shape (Vec4, r) - Like numpy.ndarray.shape for the entire data layer.
+* shape (Vec4, r)† - Like numpy.ndarray.shape for the entire data layer.
-* volume_size (Vec3, r) - Like shape, but omits channel (x,y,z only).
+* volume_size (Vec3, r)† - Like shape, but omits channel (x,y,z only).
 * num_channels (int, r) - The number of channels, the last element of shape.
 * layer_type (str, r) - The neuroglancer info type, 'image' or 'segmentation'.
 * dtype (str, r) - The info data_type of the volume, e.g. uint8, uint32, etc. Similar to numpy.ndarray.dtype.
 * encoding (str, r) - The neuroglancer info encoding. e.g. 'raw', 'jpeg', 'npz'
-* resolution (Vec3, r) - The 3D physical resolution of a voxel in nanometers at the working mip level.
+* resolution (Vec3, r)† - The 3D physical resolution of a voxel in nanometers at the working mip level.
 * downsample_ratio (Vec3, r) - Ratio of the current resolution to the highest resolution mip available.
-* underlying (Vec3, r) - Size of the underlying chunks that constitute the volume in storage. e.g. Vec(64, 64, 64)
+* underlying (Vec3, r)† - Size of the underlying chunks that constitute the volume in storage. e.g. Vec(64, 64, 64)
-* key (str, r) - The 'directory' we're accessing the current working mip level from within the data layer. e.g. '6_6_30'
+* key (str, r)† - The 'directory' we're accessing the current working mip level from within the data layer. e.g. '6_6_30'
-* bounds (Bbox, r) - A Bbox object that represents the bounds of the entire volume.
+* bounds (Bbox, r)† - A Bbox object that represents the bounds of the entire volume.

+† These properties can also be accessed with a function named like `vol.mip_$PROPERTY($MIP)`.
+By default they return the current mip level assigned to the CloudVolume, but any mip level can be accessed via the corresponding `mip_` function.
+Example: `vol.mip_resolution(2)` would return the resolution of mip 2.

+### VolumeCutout Functions

+When you download an image using CloudVolume it gives you a `VolumeCutout`.
+These are `numpy.ndarray` subclasses that support a few extra properties to help make book keeping easier.
+The major advantage is `save_images()` which can help you debug your dataset.

+* `dataset_name` - The dataset this image came from.
+* `layer` - Which layer it came from.
+* `mip` - Which mip it came from
+* `layer_type` - "image" or "segmentation"
+* `bounds` - The bounding box of the cutout
+* `num_channels` - Alias for `vol.shape[3]`
+* `save_images()` - Save Z slice PNGs of the current image to `./saved_images` for manual inspection